Heniker/webpack-file-alias/README.md

 ## Todo

 Right now project uses webpack for compatibility reasons (esm support is weird).
 The project is small, so that's not a big deal.
-But there is no reason to use webpack to bundle a library.
+But there is no good enough reason to use webpack to bundle a library.

 For more complex use-cases you might have to set `transpileOnly: true` for `ts-loader`. `ts-loader` uses it's own path-resolver in order to type-check typescript code.
 This needs to be solved, possibly by using [resolveModuleName](https://github.com/TypeStrong/ts-loader#resolvemodulename-and-resolvetypereferencedirective).